WeismannS/Komikku/README.md

-A Type-Safe TypeScript-based Interface library that provides a unified API for fetching manga data from various sources.
+A Type-Safe TypeScript-based Interface library that provides a unified API for fetching manga/manhwa data from various sources.

 ## Features